Top 10 lists according to AeroMexico

 The actual title of this list is ‘The 10 Muses in history’ but the subject, as specified in the first line of the article, is ‘to chose the 10 most beautiful women..’.
 Because the field of beautiful women is so huge, they’ve stuck to well-known actresses in history.
 This list is of course very subjective, but what makes it interesting are the comments which had me shaking my head in amusement and/or shock (‘did they actually just say that?!’).
 Maybe it’s a translation thing?
 The list and highlights;

 Me: I don’t understand the above, I think she would be a good person to have a conversation with considering her charity/political work.
-And she’s opinionated so I’m sure she’d be interesting.
-She’s beautiful, but I wish she would start eating again.
+And she’s opinionated.
+I think she’d be one of the most interesting ladies on this list…

 ‘She was born in London, in 1985.
 She combines her actress job with a series of charities she runs in Africa’… ‘She is married to James Righton, lead singer of the Klaxons band and, accordingly with her fragile beauty, and according with her following statement also, she belongs to the legion of green lovers; “I go to the green street market and I cook really good organic food”‘.